salernolabs/rescuegroups/doc/request/WebFiles/readme.md

 #### ::setWebfileBinary

-Sets webfileBinary field with a value of type binary.
+Sets webfileBinary field with a value of type string.

-    $query->setWebfileBinary(binary);
+    $query->setWebfileBinary(string);

 #### ::setWebfileOldFileName